fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

-would it not be enought to write the guard like this
+would it not be enough to write the guard like this

 ```js
 const isString = (text: any): text is string => {